maflister/singularity-tensorflow-gpu/README.md

 tensorboard --logdir ${logdir} --port ${port}
 ```
 1. Copy contents of tensorboard.pbs (example above) to a file in your home directory.
+Modify the logdir variable.

 2. Open terminal on cluster login node and submit the job script: